KittyGiraudel/site/_posts/2014-03-25-sassy-matrix-because-one-dimension-wasnt-enough.md

 ## Displaying a matrix

-What I always found difficult when working with matrices (no matter the language) is actually seeing what's going on.
-I need a visual representation of the grid to understand what I am doing and whether I'm doing it properly.
-Unfortunately [my debug function from SassyLists](https://github.com/Team-Sass/SassyLists/blob/master/stylesheets/SassyLists/_debug.scss) isn't quite suited for such a case but the main idea is the same.
+What I always found difficult when working with matrices (no matter the language) is actually seeing what’s going on.
+I need a visual representation of the grid to understand what I am doing and whether I’m doing it properly.
+Unfortunately [my debug function from SassyLists](https://github.com/Team-Sass/SassyLists/blob/master/stylesheets/SassyLists/_debug.scss) isn’t quite suited for such a case but the main idea is the same.
 I just had to revamp it a little bit.

 ```scss
 @function display($matrix) {